Kate Cumming

 Kate Cumming (1830 – June 5, 1909) was a Confederate Civil War nurse.
-Cumming remained a nurse throughout the duration of the war, rare for most servicewomen, urged on by her strong sense of patriotism.

 Early life

-Born in Edinburgh, Scotland, her family left for the United States when Cumming was still young, settling finally in Mobile, Alabama.
+Born in Edinburgh, Scotland, her family emigrated to the United States when Cumming was young, and settled in Mobile, Alabama.
 At the outbreak of the Civil War, Cumming's mother and two sisters left for England, leaving Cumming behind with her father and brother.
 Against her family's wishes, in April 1862, Cumming volunteered as a nurse in a Confederate hospital located in Corinth, Mississippi, near the location of the Battle of Shiloh after her brother enlisted in the 21st Alabama Infantry.
 She was inspired to serve by Florence Nightingale as well as Reverend Benjamin M. Miller, who called women specifically to aid the Confederacy.

 Civil War service

 Cumming began her service at the Mississippi/Tennessee border at the Battle of Shiloh.
 The Confederacy did not have an organized medical force at the war's inception, making the efforts of nurses like Cumming crucial for Confederate survival.
 As the medical department became more organized, Cumming occupied a matron position, and traveled with the mobile hospitals of Dr. Samuel Stout.
 Cumming was an active nurse throughout the war, which was unusual as nurses usually served temporarily.
 Cumming eventually became the head of food and housekeeping departments in multiple hospitals in Georgia.

 "I could fill whole people with descriptions of the scenes I had," wrote Cumming of her battlefield experience.
 It is clear in her writings that Cumming knew nurses to be vital to the war effort.
 Cumming maintained a diary throughout her wartime experience, offering readers insight into life of a woman nurse in the war effort.
 Cumming's diary was published in 1866 under the title A Journal of Hospital Life in the Confederate Army of Tennessee.